shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-advertiser-details.md

 ## Associated universal pixel

-Displays the universal pixel that has been associated to the advertiser, which can be used on multiple webpages simultaneously.
+Displays the Universal Pixel that has been associated to the advertiser, which can be used on multiple webpages simultaneously.
 For more information, see [The Universal Pixel](the-universal-pixel.md).

 ## Teams